-So in preparing to “go on,” here’s that recipe for you today.
-It’s classic comfort food and a simple dish (always Dad’s favorites) with just that little bit of spiciness (some might call it a bit zesty), and we can all use some of both on a regular basis, right?
+So in preparing to “go on,” here’s that recipe for Baked Sriracha Ginger Cumin Chicken for you today.
+It’s classic comfort food and a simple dish (which were always Dad’s favorites) with just that little bit of spiciness (some might call it a bit “zesty” versus spicy), and we can all use some of both on a regular basis, right?

 - 1 whole chicken

 - 1 tbsp Sriracha hot chili sauce, sometimes called Rooster Sauce because of the rooster on the bottle (use more if you are a fan of spicy dishes and/or Sriracha; see notes)

 - One 1-inch section of ginger, grated

 - Leftover cooked rice, about 2 to 2 ½ cups

 - Place chicken in roasting pan and place carrots around it.

 - Mix chicken broth, Sriracha, ginger, and cumin.
 Pour over chicken.

 - Bake for 1 hour with lid of roasting pan on, basting halfway through.